Hudson Taylor: Legacy

 Chinese tourists have started visiting his hometown of Barnsley to see where their hero grew up, and the town developed a trail to guide visitors to landmarks around the town.

 Beliefs

 Taylor was raised in the Methodist tradition.
-In the course of his life he became close to the "Open Brethren" such as George Müller, and was a member of the Westbourne Grove Church pastored by William Garrett Lewis.
+In the course of his life he became close to the "Open Brethren" such as George Müller and was a member of the Westbourne Grove Baptist Church in London pastored by William Garrett Lewis.
+Taylor joined Westbourne Grove chapel in 1861.

-Born in Barnsley, Yorkshire, on 21 May 1832, into a pious Methodist home, the religious fervour of his parents and their prayerful interest in China implanted in their first born the seed of foreign missions.
-Feeble health in childhood instilled in Taylor a sense that his life was not his own; and thus, from an early age, he professed ‘a genuine desire for holiness’.